 Classic German Cookbook by Lesley Chamberlain

-70 Traditional Recipes from Germany, Austria, Hungary and the Czech Republic
+70 Traditional Recipes from Germany, Austria, Hungary, and the Czech Republic

 The Flour is Different by Trudy Gilgenast

-I’m including this cookbook, because I love books of gathered recipes.
-The Flour is Different is a spiral bound collection of recipes put together by Trudy Gilgenast, from German cooks in the Delaware Valley.
-Most were handed down generation to generation.
+I’m including this cookbook because I love books of gathered recipes.
+“The Flour is Different” is a spiral-bound collection of recipes compiled by Trudy Gilgenast from German cooks in the Delaware Valley.
+Most were handed down from generation to generation.
 Some are clearly “Americanized” versions of German foods.
 Think of it as cooking in Denglish.

 This little book is out of print (and can be expensive), but if you find it at a decent price, it’s a fun read.